 If you’re a real estate agent, you probably spend a significant amount of time using your vehicle for work purposes.
 The Canada Revenue Agency (CRA) allows deductions for motor vehicle expenses that you generate when operating a car to earn income in your business.
 Whether you’re self-employed or a commission-based salaried employee, this self-employment advice can help you keep more of your hard-earned money at tax time.

-For more on self-employment, read our guide for Candian self-employed professionals.
+For more on self-employment, read our guide for Canadian self-employed professionals.

 What Kind of Vehicle Do You Drive?